drscream/bamboozled-ruby-plugin/README.md

 2. Add a JUnit Parser task to the `Final tasks` section of your Job with `**/test-reports/*.xml` in the `Specify custom results directories` field (if not already done for rspec above).

+## Example Build Configuration
+Assuming you have followed _Installation and Usage_ above:
+1. Add a _Source Code Checkout_ task

 ## Other stuff

 ### Fork